-The safari trailers are equipped with roof ventilators either in the center of the ceiling, in the bathroom, or both locations.
+The Safari trailers are equipped with roof ventilators either in the center of the ceiling, in the bathroom, or both locations.

-The square fans are cranked opened in the fan switch turned on to operate.
+The square fans are cranked opened.
 Round ventilators, used in some bathrooms, are opened by pushing straight up on the crossbar handle.
 The round switch can then be turned to engage the fan motor.